-If you’re keen, get up for sunrise this morning and watch the bay come alive with light from the deck.
+If you’re keen, wake up for sunrise this morning and watch the bay come alive with light from the deck.
 Have breakfast on the boat, then maybe head out for an optional early morning kayak.
 Return to Hanoi by bus, then board an overnight train bound for Hue.
 As the former imperial capital of Vietnam, Hue holds the treasures of Vietnam's royal past.
 It's a curious mix of bustling streets and tranquil settings.
 Although conditions are basic on your train journey, overnight trains are a classic South East Asian experience and the best way to travel long distances with the locals.
 Lie back and enjoy the ride!
-Most trains have a dining carriage serving simple food, but it's a good idea to stock up on fresh bread, cheese and fruit before you head off.
+Most trains have a dining carriage serving simple food, but it's a good idea to stock up on supplies like fresh bread, cheese and fruit before you head off.
 (B)

-After, stop into a local non-government organisation that supports Hue’s deaf community by providing training, employment, support and a place to connect with others.
-Here, you’ll meet the hosts and be welcomed with a cup of tea.
-You’ll be taught a few words in sign language so you can communicate (something priceless to take home with you!), then you’ll take part in a paper flower-making workshop.
+This morning, visit the Imperial Citadel – the best-preserved remnant of the royal centre that once existed on this fortified site.
+You’ll also visit the Forbidden Purple City, which was almost completely destroyed during the Tet Offensive of 1968.
+The gaping holes left by bombs give an idea of the shocking destruction that wreaked upon the country during the war.
+See Emperor Tu Duc’s tomb and the central lake, then visit the Thien Mu Pagoda – this active Buddhist monastery is widely considered to be the unofficial symbol of Hue.
+Later, stop by a local non-government organisation that supports Hue’s deaf community by providing training, employment and a place to connect.
+Meet the hosts and learn a few words in sign language so you can communicate (something priceless to take home with you!), then take part in a paper flower-making workshop.
 Your hosts will help you and the kids to make paper flowers that you can then take home as souvenirs.
 (B)

 Take a short flight to the economic hub of Ho Chi Minh City.
-Formerly known as Saigon, Ho Chi Minh City is characterised by a vast array of sights and sounds – a fascinating blend of old and new, East and West.
+Formerly known as Saigon, this city is characterised by a vast array of sights and sounds – a fascinating blend of old and new, East and West.
 Check out Ben Thanh Market and tuck into a local lunch of street food during an orientation walk with your leader.
 After, you're free to explore the city on your own.
 Your leader will have plenty of interesting and fun ideas for you and the kids.
 Consider scooting off on cyclos to Cholon – the Chinatown area of Ho Chi Minh City – for a bit of temple-hopping.
 Or visit the Vietnamese version of a department store for some shopping.
 (B/L)

 Trip Inclusions